-Product:

-Western Firm Energy

-Quantity:

-50 MW

-Term 1:

-September 1, 2001 – December 31, 2001

-Price for Term 1:

-$230/MWh

-Term 2:

-January 1, 2002 – December 31, 2002

-Price for Term 2:

-$168/MWh

 This Response to RFP intended to facilitate the negotiation, preparation, and execution of definitive agreements.
 The prices set forth in this Response to RFP are subject to change until, if ever, definitive agreement(s) relating to the prospective transaction addressed herein are executed.
 This Response to RFP is not intended to create and does not create a binding or enforceable contract or commitment by ENA or any of its affiliates, and may not be relied upon by either party as a basis for a contract by estoppel or otherwise.
 Consummation of any transaction is subject to, among other things the following conditions: (i) receipt of all necessary or advisable regulatory or other approvals, permits and consents, (ii) completion of due diligence inquiries to the satisfaction of ENA, (iii) approval by the board of directors or other required internal approvals of ENA, and, if applicable, their affiliates, and (iv) negotiation, execution, and delivery of definitive agreements relating to all aspects of the transaction.